 This violent hostility against African Americans remained on open display when black protesters were attending Donald Trump and other white separatist rallies during his presidential campaign.
 White supremacists continue to attempt to invade black communities as well.

-Some argue that this work encourages black violence against police officers and the government.
+Some argue that Chandler’s work encourages black violence against police officers and the government.
 But, says the artist, “African Americans should have the same right to defend themselves against racist brutes as white people are given to protect themselves against each other, particularly in open carry states.”

 That the right to bear arms and defend themselves from police is upheld for white men and that was evident in the armed Oregon Occupation in early 2016.
 Those white occupiers warned police of the armed invasion during which they directly threatened law enforcement and were not killed immediately.
 In fact, the occupation lasted 41 days before authorities ended the standoff.